 Certain materials may be required on a per class basis

-- Bring your laptop and charger to every class.
-Be on time, with all assignments completed and ready to be reviewed, meaning everything exported, rendered, printed, uploaded etc.
+- Be on time, with all assignments completed and ready to be reviewed, meaning everything exported, rendered, printed, uploaded etc.

 - Your level of commitment and process are just as important as the deliverables.
 Keep a record of your process.
 Sharing your mistakes and discoveries aids everyone in the course.